 - Improve cash flow: Enhancing a business’s cash flow, through methods such as optimising invoicing can directly impact its ability to manage and repay debt.

-- Refinance or consolidate debt: By refinancing high-interest debt or consolidating several debts into one loan with a lower interest rate, a business can reduce monthly payments and interest expenses, making it easier to manage its debt.
+- Refinance or consolidate debt: By refinancing high-interest debt or consolidating several debts into one loan with a lower interest rate, a business can reduce monthly payments and interest expenses, making it easier to manage its debt and restore financial confidence.

 - Cut costs and increase efficiency: Identifying and implementing cost-cutting measures and reducing operational expenses can free up more funds for debt repayment.